ActiniumCloud/docs-v2/docs/Billing/Referral Programme.md

 ## What are the requirements?

 We don't require much regarding your Referral URLs.
 Although we do ask that you make it obvious that the link is a Referral URL.
 For example, if the URL was used in a hyperlink you could add a notice before or after it warning the reader that it is a Referral URL.
-Failure to do this may result in removal of your privilege to have a Referral URL
+Failure to do this may result in removal of your privilege to have a Referral URL.